dragomano/Light-Portal/docs/src/getting-started/updating.md

 :::info Note

-Since version 2.4 you can upgrade without uninstalling the previous version.
-Simply download the new archive, go to the Package Manager and click "Upgrade" button next to the uploaded package.
+If the new version can be installed without removing the previous one, you'll see the "Upgrade" button instead of the "Install" button:

 ![Updating](upgrade.png)